Methy42/screen-tool/README.md

 # screen-tool
+## overview
-A small tool for viewing and configuring system screens
+A small tool for viewing and configuring system screens.

+Currently, only MacOS and X11 Linux platforms are supported.